EasySportsApps/VolleyK1appnalyzer/README.md

 ## <img src="https://img.icons8.com/ios-filled/24/000000/document.png"/> About VolleyK1@ppnalyzer

-VolleyK1@ppnalyzer is a free, interactive web application developed with R Studio and Shiny.
+VolleyK1@ppnalyzer is a free and interactive web application developed with R Studio and Shiny.
 This innovative tool is designed to analyze the **complex 1 or side-out phase (K1) in volleyball matches**, either in person or remotely via YouTube videos.

 VolleyK1@ppnalyzer is the world’s first application that enables real-time construction of **social network graphs**, visualizing how the K1 game’s actions in a volleyball match are spatially interrelated.
 Additionally, it’s the first app to allow real-time calculation of **attack zone transition probabilities** and post-match **multiple correspondence analysis (MCA)** for volleyball data.